benpietras/hpc_login_guard/README.md

 1) Read the top 5 CPU processes of the node
 2) Wait 1 minute
 3) Read the top 5 CPU processes of the node
-4) Skip in the case that the process is
+4) Skip in the case that the process is:
     * Not owned by a user in a group 'clusterusers' (that all our users are in)
     * Not above 90 %CPU in both readings
 5) If the process isn't skipped, then email the user (appearing from our team email) to suggest better ways of working.